dirkjan/portfolio/collections/_posts/2025-03-30-partner-portal.md

 ---

 # Introduction
 BuyBay specializes in taking returned products from webshops, assessing and improving them, and reselling them through online sales channels like eBay.
-The webshops (called ‘partners’ in this context) announce their products to BuyBay in advance, by uploading an excel sheet with a certain format.
+The webshops (called ‘partners’ in this context) announce their products to BuyBay in advance, by uploading an Excel sheet with a certain format.
 The existing software to do that had several usability problems, so I made a redesign.

 ### My role
 - Interviews with webshop holders (together with the product owner)